-Prevention: Follow proper home canning techniques by knowing the time, pressure, and temperature required to destroy spores.
+Prevention: Follow proper home canning techniques; know the time, pressure, and temperature required to destroy spores.
 Never eat food from damaged cans.
 Do not feed honey or honey water to infants.

-There have been 12 cases of wound botulism reported in Washington State since 1999, including a King County resident in 2004 who reported injecting black tar heroin.
+Thirteen cases of wound botulism have been reported in Washington State since 1999, including two King County cases associated with injecting black tar heroin.